CTF-FlagFrenzy/challenges/The_SQL_Heist/The_SQL_Heist.md

 Web challenge where you have to exploit a search function to retrieve the flag.
 **Level**: Easy

-## Challenge Overview:
+## Challenge Overview

 The SQL Heist challenge revolves around exploiting a vulnerable search functionality within a web application to retrieve sensitive data.
 The web app allows users to search for articles using a query, but the query is directly inserted into an SQL statement without proper sanitization, making it susceptible to SQL injection attacks.
 The challenge focuses on understanding and exploiting SQL injection vulnerabilities to gain unauthorized access to the flag stored within the system.

 ---

-### Dockerfile
+### Docker Configuration

-Starting off with the docker-compose file, this file start the challenge container to use it for the CTF.
+Starting off with the docker-compose file, this file starts the challenge container for the CTF.

 ```yml
 version: '3'